Resources/Audiences/Civil Contractors & GCs/Market & Competitor Intelligence

 Before you invest serious estimating effort:

-1. What is the typical bidder count for this agency and scope?
+1. What’s the typical bidder count for this agency and scope?

 2. Who typically wins?